 Marie has also been a member on the University of Lancashire research committee as well as a member of Cumbria University Board.

-With over 15 years of senior leadership experience in the education sector, in her current context at an outstanding state grammar school, Emma has led on school improvement, SEND, leadership of CPD, policy development, event management and strategic building development with associated fundraising.
-With a background in major gift fundraising at the NSPCC and The British Red Cross, she has significant experience in bid writing; knowledge which has been applied to successful ACMF applications.
+With nearly 20 years of senior leadership experience in the education sector, in her current context at a state secondary school, Emma has led on school improvement, SEND, leadership of CPD, policy development, event management and strategic building development with associated fundraising.
+With a background in major gift fundraising at the NSPCC and The British Red Cross, she has significant experience in bid writing.
 She has substantial experience with respect to harnessing parental, alumni and community engagement and support, for example, raising £1.3 million for a capital project.

 Emma has sound knowledge of charity legislation and reporting mechanisms and is currently joint Regional Vice President of Institute of Development Professionals in Education for the North-West.
 Emma is a Parent Governor at Blacko Primary School.